In the search for more sustainable alternatives, the switch to mono-material packaging solutions is helping companies.

 Functional limitations of the mono-material packaging

-Another example in the industry could be mixing an EPS cushion with a cardboard tray to have shock absorption and drag protection.
+Another example in industry could be mixing an EPS cushion with a cardboard tray to have shock absorption and drag protection.
 At Kauf Appliances we have developed a full PS alternative that keeps those properties with only one material.

 Including mono-materials without an adequate re-designing process might compromise some of these functionalities, especially the barrier function and the mechanical properties.